-Here is a list of the top Paid Book Promo sites of 2017.
-If you're looking for Free sites, click here!
+Here is a list of the Best E-Book Promo sites of 2018.

 All of the sites listed here come from my personal experiences using them as well as things I've heard from other authors.
 In this case, everything is going to be devoted to sites that promote paid promotions (there is another post for free promotions here) but that doesn't necessarily mean how much the actual book needs to cost to be promoted.

-If you would like to add your site to the list, please contact me here and I'll get you added as soon as possible!
+If you would like to add your site to the following list, please contact me here and I'll get you added as soon as possible!
 The list is going to go in descending order of best to worst.